stefmolin/data-morph/docs/tutorials/shape-creation.rst

 the ``distance()`` and ``plot()`` methods (unless we want to override them).

 .. tip::
-   You can use the :func:`.plot_shape_on_dataset` function to visualize your shape's positioning relative to a given dataset:
+   You can use the :func:`.plot_shape_on_dataset` function to visualize your shape's positioning relative to a given dataset.
+Your shape can exceed the data bounds (:attr:`.Dataset.data_bounds`); however, it should not exceed the morph bounds (:attr:`.Dataset.morph_bounds`):

    .. plot::
       :scale: 75